Howe duality over finite fields I: The two stable ranges: Introduction

-This first paper of the series constructs the correspondence in two so called stable ranges, in which all irreducible representations of either the symplectic or the orthogonal group occur.
+The present first paper of the series constructs the correspondence in two so called stable ranges, in which all irreducible representations of either the symplectic or the orthogonal group occur.
 We precisely construct the summands.
 (In the symplectic stable range, the summands were previously described by F. Montealegre-Mora and D. Gross \cite{QuantumCodes} in a less explicit way.)
-In the next paper, we will make these summand explicit using the Lusztig classification of representations of finite groups of Lie type.
+In the next paper, we will make these summand explicit using the Lusztig classification of representations of finite groups of Lie type, (extending the results of S.-Y. Pan \cite{Pan1, Pan2}).
 In the last paper of the series, we extend that descriptions beyond the stable ranges, to cover all cases of the Howe correspondence.

 For a symplectic vector space $\mathbf{V}$ over a field $k$, given a non-trivial additive character